SuleimanFarah/sunpy/GSoC-2013-Ideas.md

 ## PyOpenJPEG

 * Description: JPEG 2000 is an advanced image standard that is useful in the storage and transfer of image data and associated image data.
-OpenJPEG is an open-source implementation of that standard.
+OpenJPEG is an open-source implementation of the JPEG 2000 standard.
 PyOpenJPEG is a partially complete Python wrapper around the OpenJPEG Library that allows users to read a JPEG2000 file into Python.
-This project seeks to expose the full functionality of the OpenJPEG Library via Python, and so allow Python users to read, manipulate and write JPEG 2000 files.
+This project seeks to expose the full functionality of the OpenJPEG Library via Python, and so allow SunPy (and Python) users to read, manipulate and write JPEG 2000 files.

 * Requirements: Python, Cython, C; some familiarity with JPEG 2000 standard and the OpenJPEG tools is a plus.